 Steel with different properties is used to make knives, which means that each knife requires specific sharpening using suitable stones.
 In this article, we'll introduce you to the big breakdown of whetstones and teach you which knife whetstone you need to get maximum performance.

-There are a large number of types of whetstones, so it can be difficult to navigate there.
-However, with a little effort, anybody can handle it..
+There is a large number of whetstones, so it can be difficult to navigate.
+However, with a little effort, you can handle it.

 All types of sharpening stones for knives are characterized by different grain sizes, which are indicated by a number referred to as.
 The grain value is one of the decisive factors when buying.
 The lowest value means the coarsest grain, while the highest value represents the finest grain

 Low number stones (such as 200 grit) are suitable for smoothing out unevenness and repairing a damaged edge.

 Stones with a higher grain size (400 and more) are suitable for the sharpening of knives that are not damaged, but have not been sharpened for a long time.